Menachem's Writings

 In case you wondered why specifically Buchenwald, Obama explains his personal connection to this place.
 It is purely a coincidence that this is not Wiesel's first visit to this hell.

-And to close the powerful presidential anti-Israel narrative, Elie Wiesel. " . . . your vision for the future, Mr. President.
+And to close his powerful presidential anti-Israel narrative, Elie Wiesel. " . . . your vision for the future, Mr. President.
 A sense of security for Israel, a sense of 'security for its neighbors', to bring peace in that [sic, my emphasis] place.
 The time must come.

 "It's enough -- enough to go to cemeteries, enough to weep for oceans.
 'It's enough'.
 There must come a moment -- a moment of bringing people together."